Low Glycemic Index Ricotta Gnocchi | Egg-Free

 – low glycemic index dough rich in fiber;

-* the proteins and fats present in ricotta can help slow down the absorption of carbohydrates and limit glycemic spikes.
+* the proteins and fats in ricotta can help slow down carbohydrate absorption and limit glycemic spikes.

 • It is important to dry the ricotta well.

-Too moist ricotta requires more flour, increasing the amount of carbohydrates and making the dough less balanced.
+Too moist ricotta requires more flour, increasing carbohydrate content and making the dough less balanced.

-Put the well-drained ricotta in a bowl and season with:
+Place the well-dried ricotta in a bowl and season with:

 – a pinch of salt;